CrescentonC/mlscript/README.md

   Nil
   ```
   The first line creates a `Cons` data structure with `arg1` and `arg2` as its arguments.
-  The second line creates a `Nil` data structure, which takes zero argument.
+  The second line creates a `Nil` data structure, which takes no argument.
   Data constructor names should start with capitalized letters.

 - Pattern matching